Keeshigonong Retreat is located right on the shore of Georgian Bay at Neyaashiinigmiing, the home of the Chippewas of Nawash Unceded First Nation.

 - In the heart of a UN Biosphere Reserve

 - A rare alvar (eastern prairie) at your door

 - Within 50 minutes of all the attractions in the Bruce Peninsula, including the Bruce and Fathom Five National Parks

 - A 20-minute walk to Cape Croker Campground with nature trails, access to the Bruce Trail, laundry facilities, kids’ playground and events.

-Both cottages are off the grid and served by solar panels that will give you plenty of electricity for laptops, radios and lights.
+The cottage is off the grid and served by solar panels that will give you plenty of electricity for laptops, radios and lights.
 Cold running water is brought in from the community’s own water line.
-The cottages are well-insulated.
-Wood stoves will keep you warm, even in the midst of winter.
+The cottage is well-insulated.
+A wood stove will keep you warm, even in the midst of winter.